sbuhl/Gttrd/README.md

 *April 2018*

-In this tutorial I am going to run through the process of creating an elegant *Gratitude Log* landing page as designed [by Tomas Laurinavicius.](https://webdesign.tutsplus.com/tutorials/design-an-elegant-gratitude-log-landing-page-with-photoshop--cms-22787).
+In this tutorial I am going to run through the process of creating a *Gratitude Log* landing page as designed [by Tomas Laurinavicius.](https://webdesign.tutsplus.com/tutorials/design-an-elegant-gratitude-log-landing-page-with-photoshop--cms-22787).

 To build this page, we will use :